Army Reserve Chief Financial Officer visits Fort Buchanan

-Stephen K. Sullivan, U.S. Army Reserve Chief Financial Officer and Director of Resources, Installations, and Materiel, (left) talks with Command Sgt.
-Maj.
-Roderick W. Hendricks, Fort Buchanan Command Sergeant Major, during a visit to observe the military construction taking place at the only U.S. Army installation in the Caribbean.
+Stephen K. Sullivan, U.S. Army Reserve Chief Financial Officer and Director of Resources, Installations, and Materiel, visited Fort Buchanan Sept.
+5 to observe the military construction taking place at the only U.S. Army installation in the Caribbean.

 |Date Taken: